Richard A. Erickson, Gerardo Marrón, and Enrique D. Zamora-Hernández, Regional Report Compilers

 Historically, bird study was done mainly by researchers from north of the international border, who focused on matters such as endemism and island biogeography.
 Recreational birding, also mostly by outsiders, picked up around the turn of the century.
 The advent of eBird revolutionized the reporting of bird observations.
 Tourists now contribute an enormous amount of information each year, be it from the decks of cruise ships or from winter destinations around Los Cabos.

 But more significant, there is a growing number of active local biologists and birders.
-Most are associated with centers of higher learning and government and non-government agency activity in the Ensenada, Mexicali, La Paz, and Los Cabos areas, rather than at the region’s principle metropolitan center in Tijuana.
+Most are associated with centers of higher learning and government and non-government agency activity in the Ensenada, Mexicali, La Paz, and Los Cabos areas, rather than at the region’s principal metropolitan center in Tijuana.
 And much of their attention is given to conservation issues, especially concerning island birds.